SpektraSystems/Azure-Synapse-Analytic-Day/01-explore-data-lake.md

 In this task, you will browse your data lake using SQL On-demand.

-1. In a Microsoft Edge web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials.
+1. In a Microsoft Edge web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials from the Lab Environment Details tab.
 Then select **Resource groups**.

    ![Open Azure resource group](./media/00-open-resource-groups.png "Azure resource groups")